functionland/fx-fotos/README.md

-# The Box development guide
+# Photos development guide

 ## Project Description
-The Box is a react-native application for show the media files in user phone and sync the files with physical device.
+Photos is a react-native(expo) application to replace Google Photos/Apple Photos, and give freedom in hosting your photos on any platform, either centralized servers like Amazon or Microsoft, or decentralized solutions like "BOX".
+It is optimized for decentralized IPFS platforms like "BOX".

 ## table of content